nobuyuki83/pba-waizui/task03/README.md

 If you have not done the [task00](../task00), do it first to set up the rust development environment.

-You do not need to accept a pull request from the GitHub classroom anymore (the instructor synchronizes your remote repository using a script).
 First, please update your local repository.

 ```bash